arniebradfo/multi-text-edit-figma-plugin/README.md

+# Multi Text Editor
+Edit multiple text elements in a single text editor.

+## Functionality
+- Each return line is a line

 ## TODOs
-- better sorting logic
+- ctrl+enter to submit text
-- register undo?
+- BUG: register undo?
+Figma should do this?
+- BUG: update text is one revision behind?
+Figma's fault?
 - help text
-- persist values
+- persist state values
-- BUG: update text is one revision behind?
 - warn when no text nodes selected (count non-text nodes)
-- sort by z-order
 - dark/light theme scrollbar
 - `Parameters<Array<SceneNode>["sort"]>[0]` defined type